RickyBhatti/lolz-framework/README.md

 ## What is this?
 As I mentioned above, it's going to hopefully be a completed framework for FiveM at some time.
 What specifically will the framework do?
 Not sure yet.
 I know I'm not designing it around the roleplay aspect, I want to make something modular, that you can work with to turn it into whatever.
 So, it'll be more like a core that has a bunch of utilities.
 Oh, so I guess this is the "lolz-core."

+## Oh you're trying to replace X framework?
+No, I really don't care to replace whatever framework you think I'm trying to replace.
+I'm just a developer who wants to make this for fun.
+If people end up using it, cool.
+If not, cool.